 - Grantor of Use Permission (if necessary)

-- The Coverage of the permission (i.e., World rights, English Language, Color Proof required, not licensed for publicity, etc.)
+- The Coverage of the permission (i.e., World rights, English Language, Color Proof required, not licensed for publicity, restrictions based on print run, etc.)

 - The cost of the permission (if any)

 - Free copies required as a condition of the permission.
 (These copies are considered part of the permission fee, and are the responsibility of the Author.)